 Windows Server Failover Cluster and Failover Cluster Instances

 StorPool now also supports Windows Server Failover Cluster.
 The Windows Server Failover Cluster (WSFC) is a group of independent servers.
 They work together to increase the availability of the services and applications hosted on the cluster.
-With the new feature added, you can use StorPool as storage for Failover Cluster Instances (FCI), such as high availability deployments of SQL server, file server, and other services.
+With the new feature added, you can use StorPool as storage for Failover Cluster Instances (FCI), such as high availability deployments of Microsoft SQL Server, file server, and other services.

 Scale-Out File Server

 Scale-Out File Servers are used to make the same share simultaneously accessible through all nodes in the cluster.
 They are used to increase the bandwidth, provide transparent failover, eliminate downtime, and load balance the clients across all nodes in the cluster.
-Scale-Out File Servers are often used to store data of server applications where high bandwidth is required like Internet Information Services (IIS), Hyper-V and SQL Server.
+Scale-Out File Servers are often used to store data of server applications where high bandwidth is required like Internet Information Services (IIS), Hyper-V and Microsoft SQL Server.

 The extreme performance and distributed architecture of StorPool meet the high requirements set by large deployments based on Scale-Out File Server, eliminating the bottleneck in the storage layer usually associated with the traditional centralized SAN storages.

-Last, but not least, StorPool has multi-stack support, which allows one storage system to provide shared storage to multiple stacks – Windows, VMware, KVM, Kubernetes, bare metal, and more, without the need to partition the storage capacity.
+Last, but not least, StorPool has multi-stack support, which allows one storage system to provide shared storage to multiple stacks – Windows, VMware, KVM, Kubernetes (K8S), bare metal, and more, without the need to partition the storage capacity.
 This allows StorPool’s customers to shift workloads between several IT stacks easily and to achieve unseen levels of agility and freedom.

 StorPool storage is a perfect fit for your Hyper-V virtualized environment and for building Microsoft Server Failover Clusters, as it provides excellent reliability, high availability, and unmatched performance.